 Legal Definition of California Burglary

-Burglary has two different penal codes, which vary depending on where the crime takes place.
-If the offense occurs in residence, it falls under the first-degree class.
+Burglary has two different degrees, which vary depending on where the crime takes place.
+If the offense occurs in a residence, it falls under the first-degree class.
 If the crime is committed in any other structure that is not a house, it belongs to the second-degree class.
 However, it’s worth noting that after the passing of Prop 47 in California, the definition of burglary was broadened to distinguish shoplifting or theft that occurs in business premises during the day.

 General View of Burglary of a Vault or Safe

-Keep in mind that the prosecuting attorney can handle PC 464 violation charges as the first-degree burglary if you intended to crack or blow a safe fitted in a residential property.
+Keep in mind that the prosecuting attorney can handle PC 464 violation charges as a first-degree burglary if you intended to crack or blow a safe fitted in a residential property.
 If a similar offense occurs in a commercial area or store, it is charged as second-degree burglary.

 Arrest Process for PC 464 Violation

 Opening another’s safe in California is a felony, which means police officers won’t hesitate to apprehend you if they believe you are the perpetrator.
 If you managed to escape the scene of the crime without arrest, police must take time to conduct an investigation and can only arrest you if the investigation is over, and the evidence available is enough to have the court issue an arrest warrant.
 This might take days or weeks.
 After the arrest, you will be held in custody awaiting arraignment.